 - Keep the splinted area clean and dry.

-- Use aspirin, acetaminophen (Tylenol) or ibuprofen (Motrin), as recommended by your emergency or regular physician.
+- Use aspirin, acetaminophen (Tylenol), or ibuprofen (Motrin), as your emergency or regular physician recommends.

 If you experience any of the following symptoms before your appointment, call your doctor immediately.